 | Business Services | 5.14% | ~1-2% |

-The conversion rate gap exists because PMax serves ads across channels where intent varies dramatically — from Search (high intent) to Display and YouTube (low intent) — and you cannot control the mix.
+The gap exists because PMax serves ads across channels where intent varies dramatically — Search (high intent) to Display and YouTube (low intent) — and you can't control the mix.

 The 90/10 Problem: Why PMax Underperforms for Service Businesses

-The core issue isn't that PMax is "bad."
-It's that the algorithm optimizes for the wrong thing.
+PMax isn't "bad" in an absolute sense.
+The problem is that the algorithm optimizes for the wrong thing.

 How PMax Selects Which Assets to Show